ProteinQure/scargo/README.md

 ### Core

-- Run Python functions locally and allow for unit testing before bundling in Argo
+- Run Python functions locally, allowing for unit testing before running with Argo
-- Run Bash scripts defined outside of the main script
+- Run steps defined as Bash scripts
-- Define global parameters such they can separated out in the compiled Argo workflow
+- Define global workflow parameters such they can separated out in the compiled Argo workflow
 - Import common Argo functionality (iterating through a CSV, iterating through all files in an S3 folder)
 - Manage artifacts and parameters for individual steps with minimal boilerplate
 - Provide a YAML escape hatch